mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

 If you are creating the provider in the internal address bar implementation in mozilla-central, then don't forget to register it in ``UrlbarProvidersManager``.

-If you are creating the provider in an extension, then it's registered automatically, and there's nothing else you need to do.

 __ https://firefox-source-docs.mozilla.org/browser/urlbar/overview.html#urlbarprovider